 \end{thm} \begin{proof} It follows from Lemma \ref{a2abexplem2} and Lemma~\ref{a2abexplem3}. \end{proof}

-The expansion in equation depicted in Figure~\ref{a2abexp1} was first used to define the segregated clasp of weight $(a,b)$~\cite{OY:quantum}.
+The expansion in equation depicted in Proposition~\ref{a2abexpprop1} was first used to define the segregated clasp of weight $(a,b)$~\cite{OY:quantum}.
 The clasps can be constructed from web spaces \cite{Kuperberg:spiders} and these two are known to be equal.
-We will apply Theorem~\ref{a2abexpthm1} to demonstrate the effectiveness of single clasp expansions by deriving the coefficients in the equation shown in Figure~\ref{a2abexp1}.
+We will apply Theorem~\ref{a2abexpthm1} to demonstrate the effectiveness of single clasp expansions by deriving the coefficients in Proposition~\ref{a2abexpprop1}.